-I am delighted to announce that Child to Parent Violence and Abuse, A Practitioner’s Guide to Working with Families, was published by Pavilion Publishing and Media Ltd this May.
+I am delighted to announce that Child to Parent Violence and Abuse, A Practitioner’s Guide to Working with Families, was published by Pavilion Publishing and Media Ltd in May 2019.
 Whether you are a social worker, a school support worker, a counsellor, employed in health, housing, the police, or as a minister of religion; whether you come across this issue as a member of parliament, or as a good friend, I hope there will be something here that will help you in your work – in listening to those affected and in bringing support and change.

 Child to Parent Violence and Abuse (CPVA) is a much misunderstood problem that affects the lives of millions of families around the world, possibly as many as one in ten.
 Despite this, and the lasting physical and psychological damage CPVA can cause, it is an underreported issue, and one that presents serious challenges to practitioners and support services – not least because it inverts our normal understanding of abuse within the family.
 With this book Helen Bonnick shares the knowledge that she has built up over many years specialising in CPVA as a social worker, practice educator and researcher.
 She brings this complex issue out of the shadows and provides much needed guidance to practitioners.